Image

 Penalties for Child Abuse & Neglect in Scott County, MO

 In Scott County, MO, the consequences for child abuse and neglect vary, shaped by the details of the offense, its impact on the child, and any prior history.
 With skilled representation, your Scott County, MO attorney can advocate to minimize penalties by negotiating plea agreements and presenting mitigating factors.
-Based on RSMo. § 568.060, some of the possible penalties in Scott County, MO include:
+According to RSMo. § 568.060, potential penalties in Scott County, MO may include:

 • Class B Felony: If the abuse results in serious physical or emotional harm in Scott County, MO – referring to a physical injury that poses a substantial risk of death or causes significant disfigurement or long-term impairment to bodily function, or emotional harm that creates a substantial risk of temporary or permanent psychological damage – the charges increase to a Class B felony.
 This carries a possible sentence of 5 to 15 years without parole eligibility until at least 5 years are served.

-• Class A Felony: For instances involving the child’s death or serious sexual abuse, especially for children under 14, the charge may reach a Class A felony.
-This carries a potential sentence of 10-30 years or life, with no parole eligibility for at least 15 years.
+• Class A Felony: If the abuse results in the child’s death or involves severe sexual abuse, especially for children under 14, the charge may reach a Class A felony, carrying a prison term of 10-30 years or life, with a minimum of 15 years before parole eligibility.

-If you’ve been charged with child abuse and neglect in Scott County, MO or anywhere else in Missouri, call Combs Waterkotte right now at (314) 900-HELP or contact us online.
+If you’re facing child abuse and neglect charges in Scott County, MO don’t hesitate to reach out to Combs Waterkotte at (314) 900-HELP or contact us online.

-Important Factors to Consider in Your Scott County, MO Child Abuse & Neglect Case
+Key Factors in to Consider in Your Scott County, MO Child Abuse & Neglect Case

-Allegations of child abuse and neglect in Scott County, MO often stem from reports made be family members, friends, or neighbors who claim to have observed abusive behavior.
-These individuals may exaggerate or even fabricate details about what they saw or heard.
+Child abuse and neglect claims in Scott County, MO frequently start with family members, friends, or neighbors who say they witnessed the act(s), possibly exaggerating or downright falsifying what they saw or heard.
 With decades of experience, the Combs Waterkotte Scott County, MO child abuse & neglect lawyers are well-versed in thoroughly investigating these claims and safeguarding clients’ rights in and around Scott County, MO.
 Some important factors in any child abuse or neglect case are:

-• According to RSMo. § 210.115.1, professionals in specific fields, including teachers, social workers, coaches, and healthcare providers, are designated as “mandatory reporters.”
-This classification requires them to report any suspected instance of child abuse or neglect in the Scott County, MO through the DSS hotline or via online reporting.
+• According to RSMo. § 210.115.1, members of certain occupational groups, including social workers, teachers, coaches, and medical professionals, are considered “mandatory reporters.”
+They must report any occurrences of Scott County, MO child abuse or neglect, either to the DSS hotline or online.

-• Whenever a staff member of a medical institution suspects child abuse or neglect, the physician in charge must be notified immediately.
-Documentation of the physical trauma – color photographs and/or x-rays – should be sent to the Children’s Division as soon as possible.
-No consent from a parent or guardian is required.
+• When a staff member at a medical facility suspects child abuse or neglect, the attending physician should be informed immediately.
+Any physical evidence, like color photographs or x-rays of the suspected injury, must be sent to the Children’s Division promptly, without needing parental or guardian consent.

-• If any child near Scott County, MO is suspected to be a victim of sexual molestation or sexual abuse, the Children’s Division must be alerted within 24 hours.
+• If there is evidence of sexual molestation or sexual abuse of any child near Scott County, MO, the Children’s Division must be notified within 24 hours.

 • In cases of known or suspected child abuse or neglect, provider-patient confidentiality does not apply, meaning consent is not necessary to share information with the Children’s Divsion for an investigation.